Sage/carbon/src/components/help/README.md

    <Help>{ 'Helpful Content' }</Help>
 ```

- *  You can also pass additional props of tooltipPosition and pointerAlign.
+ *  You can also pass additional props of tooltipPosition and tooltipAlign.
 The default position is on top with a center aligned pointer.

 | Name           | Required    | Type           | Default       | Options                            | Description  |
 | -------------- | ----------- | -------------  | ------------- | ---------------------------------- | ------------ |